Governance Structure and Operations

 In principle, the Board of Directors meets once a month.
 Prior to the meeting, the Chairperson of the Board and the President confirm the agenda items to be discussed and align their understanding of the agenda for the next three months to optimize the cycle of exercising supervision over business execution.
 In addition to distributing materials in advance, the secretariat or the executive officer and corporate vice president in charge explain important agenda items to outside directors individually beforehand.
 The Board of Directors takes questions and feedback from outside directors in advance, allowing it to focus on critical issues and hold high-quality discussions.

-At the meeting comprised only of Outside Directors, which is held after the Board of Directors meeting, information is exchanged, and knowledge is objectively shared, creating a virtuous cycle that enhances the effectiveness of the Board of Directors meetings.
+In executive sessions, information is exchanged and understanding is shared from an objective standpoint, creating a virtuous cycle that enhances the effectiveness of the Board of Directors.
 Additionally, we have set a time for informal and open discussions using a directors’ roundtable meeting format, creating an environment where execution and supervision can candidly discuss issues interactively.

 Attendance